I do not remember ever mentioning our pet. We have a Siamese cat named Lisa and she is ten years old.

 - Olive oil for frying

-Remove on kitchen paper to absorb excess oil and serve as a side dish.
+- Place on kitchen paper to absorb excess oil before serving.